 Message from our Chair of Governors

-On behalf of all the children, staff and governors may I welcome you to Moat House Community Primary School.
-We are very proud of our school and the opportunities it offers to all of pupils.
+On behalf of all of the children, staff and governors may I welcome you to Moat House Community Primary School.
+We are very proud of our school and the opportunities it offers to all of our pupils.
 Everyone involved sets the highest standards in both work and behaviour and every effort is made to ensure that each individual achieves their full potential.
-I believe we offer a caring, stimulating environment where the relationships that exist between pupils , parents and staff promote a high quality of education.
-The school is committed to working closely with parents, to ensure that each child derives the maximum benefit both academically and socially from their time at Moat House.
+I believe we offer a caring, stimulating environment where the relationships that exist between pupils, parents and staff promote a high quality of education.
+The school is committed to working closely with parents, to ensure that each child derives the maximum benefit, both academically and socially, from their time at Moat House.
 It has been my pleasure to be Chair of the Governing Body for some years now.
-Most recently we have been looking at how we can improve our own performance in the leadership of the school and the development of an effective partnership with our new Headteacher.
+Most recently we have been looking at how we can improve our own performance in the leadership of the school and the development of an effective partnership with our Headteacher.
 These developments will follow the reconstitution of the Governing Body.
 You are very welcome to visit the school, either during one of our open sessions for new parents, or by appointment with the Headteacher.

 We look forward to continuing to provide your child's education or your child joining us.

 Here are a few words about some of our Governors…